The Brueggeman Center for Dialogue

 - Showing the Way to God—through the Spiritual Exercises and interfaith exploration

 - Walking with the Excluded—walking with the poor and the marginalized in a mission of reconciliation and justice

 - Journeying with Youth—in the creation of a hope-filled future

 - Caring for our Common Home—collaborating for the protection and renewal of God’s creation

 One of the main features of the Brueggeman Center is that all of our work is collaborative.
 Since the beginning, we have partnered on every project we do.
 As in the past, the Edward B. Brueggeman Center today continues to seek partners—regionally, nationally, and globally—to collaborate in the essential work of deepening interfaith understanding and promoting systemic change on issues of social and environmental justice.

-We understand that real systemic change comes slowly - in baby steps.
-Some of our projects have been in development for a decade or more.
-Collaboration, persistence and partnerships are the foundations of successful change.
+We understand that real systemic change comes slowly.
+Collaboration, persistence, and partnerships are the foundations of systemic change.

 Today as yesterday, we are committed to the long road of helping to build a more just, peaceful, and sustainable world—collaboratively.